Elao/elao-admin/README.md

 ### Fontello

-- `make fontello-push` will open your fontello project on http://fontello.com/.
+- `make fontello.push` will open your fontello project on http://fontello.com/.
 - Modify your font on http://fontello.com/ then click on "Save session".
-- `make fontello-pull` will download your modifications and update project files.
+- `make fontello.pull` will download your modifications and update project files.
 - Commit the modifications.